MicrosoftDocs/azure-reference-other/studio-module-reference/edit-metadata.md

 ## Module Overview

 This article describes how to use the [Edit Metadata](edit-metadata.md) module in Azure Machine Learning Studio to change metadata that is associated with columns in a dataset.
-The data itself, including the values and the data types) are not actually altered; what changes is the metadata inside Azure Machine Learning that tells downstream components how to use the column.
+The values and the data types in the dataset are not actually altered; what changes is the metadata inside Azure Machine Learning that tells downstream components how to use the column.

 Typical metadata changes might include: